 Entertainment: Schiphol airport has some fine entertainment spots, making it a unique layover.
 It boasts its own museum, an extension of Amsterdam’s Rijksmuseum, with a modest free exhibition.
 Next to the museum, you will find the stylish airport library with books and multimedia stands, focused on Dutch culture.
 Finally, you can get rid of some excess money at the airport casino.

 Kids: Travelling with kids?
-Spend some time in the Kids Forest, a lovely and colorful play area, with convenient lounging spaces for the tired parents.
+Spend some time in the kids forest, a lovely and colorful play area, or in any of the other kids activities at the airport.

 Wi-Fi: Internet connectivity is free for 1 hour (2 sessions of 30 minutes), after which it is available for an hourly fee.